Shreddy and the Zomb-dogs

 Shreddy suppressed his inherent desire to yowl, “What are you doing, you stupid dog!” at Cooper and instead launched into an insidious, complex, and logically self-contradictory (but Cooper would never realize that) discussion of how the Red-Haired Woman clearly loved her magic, shiny box more than she loved Cooper.

 By the time Shreddy was done talking, Cooper’s couch-mangling activities had slowed to a halt.
 He was unusually still for his hyperactive Labradoodle self.
 It looked like he was actually trying out thinking.
-Shreddy didn’t think the experiment wasn’t going so well for him.
+Shreddy didn’t think the experiment was going so well for him.

 “If I were you,” Shreddy offered, “I’d bury the horrible thing.
 In the yard somewhere.
 If I were you.”
 He sounded immensely casual and looked like he was more interested in cleaning his claws than talking to Cooper.
 Which wasn’t entirely untrue.
 Nevertheless, Shreddy was extremely gratified when Cooper wandered off muttering about whether magic boxes had a scent and wondering whether they were trackable by nose.
 Step one was well underway.